 to review your account prior to completely withdrawing from school. **

-Return of Title IV Funds Procedure
+Return of Title IV Funds

 The Return of Title IV funds procedure shall apply to all students who withdraw, drop out or are expelled from Vance-Granville Community College (VGCC) and receive financial aid from Title IV funds.
 “Title IV Funds” refers to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended).
 Of those programs, VGCC participates in and offers funds from the Federal Pell Grant and Federal SEOG programs.
-The Financial Aid Office encourages student to carefully read the complete copy of the Return of Federal and State Funds procedure.
-Students may also request a copy in the Financial Aid Office.

 Title IV Funds are awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
-If a student is withdrawn from, ceases attendance in, or fails to complete all courses during the enrollment term, VGCC is required to determine how much of the original award has been “earned” by the student.
+If a student is withdrawn from, ceases attendance in, or fails to complete all courses during their enrollment term, VGCC is required to determine how much of the original award has been “earned” by the student.
 This determination is referred to as a “Return of Funds” calculation.
 In many cases, the student will be required to repay any “unearned” financial aid as a result of this calculation.